-Bake at 350° for 1 hour or until a knife inserted in center comes out clean.
-Serve at room temperature, and dress it up with any of these topping ideas:
+BAKE + ENJOY!
+Bake at 350°F for 1 hour, or until a knife inserted in the center comes out clean.
+Cool on a wire rack.
+Serve at room temperature.
+ENJOY!

 - Whipped Cream